ErikBlomquist/korkenxyz-blog/content/posts/prometheus-playbook.md

 ---
-title: "Beats Erik Week 26"
+title: "How To Install Prometheus with Ansible on Amazon Linux."
 date: 2019-04-12T18:40:23-07:00
 draft: false
 tags: ["Erik Blomquist", "BEATS", "Week 26"]
 ---

-# How To Install Prometheus with Ansible on Amazon Linux.

 ## Prometheus
 We have previously downloaded, installed and configured Prometheus manually and it was a little tidious.
 We are going to create a playbook with Ansible that automates the process for us.